Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 - **Client-Server**: Separation of concerns.

-Example: "Generate a Markdown table comparing Python frameworks, including links to docs."
+Example: "Generate a Markdown table comparing Python frameworks, including links to the docs."

-- Specify "GitHub Flavored Markdown" to enable tables
+- Specify "GitHub Flavored Markdown" when you need tables or task lists.

-- Iterate on feedback like "Make the lists bulleted"
+- Iterate with short corrections like "make the lists bulleted."

-For routine tasks, these prompts yield quick, formatted outputs:
+For routine tasks, these return quick, formatted output:

 Write a short article on JavaScript closures in Markdown.